abhishekarya1/Hash-Define-myNotes/content/spring-boot/deploy.md

 {{% /notice %}}

 ## Generating Docker Images
-### 1. Remove Layers of JAR using Dockerfile
+### 1. Split the JAR using Layered Dockerfile
-- extract JAR and copy only selective layers into the image
+- instead of adding the whole JAR to image, we split JAR contents into diff folders and then copy some folders selectively to a fresh new image

 ```docker
 # add and extract the JAR to the /extracted dir inside the jre image